nmq2111/UNO/README.md

 ### isValidMove(card, topCard)

-- Purpose: Checks if the card being played matches the top card (by color, number, or type).
+- Purpose: Checks if the card being played matches the top card (by color, number, or type)

 - Usage: Called to ensure the player's move is valid.